dreamking60/d3-start-to-finish-leanpub/manuscript/01 Introduction.md

 ## Where to get help

-If you need help on anything in this book please tweet me at @createwithdata or email me at help@createwithdata.com.
+If you need help on anything in this book please tweet me at [@createwithdata](https://twitter.com/createwithdata) or email me at help@createwithdata.com.

+## Stay in touch

+I love to stay in touch with my readers.
+One of the best ways to do this is via my mailing list.
+I send occasional messages containing useful information related to implementing data visualisations (e.g. using JavaScript or other tools).
+There'll also be discount codes for my other books.
+You can sign up [here](https://mailchi.mp/085e79e8fd7c/create-with-data-newsletter).

+## Translators

+If you're interested in translating D3 Start to Finish to another language contact me at info@createwithdata.com and I'll be happy to discuss further.